Detailed course offerings (Time Schedule) are available for

 PHARM 544 Survey of Pharmacy Laws (1) Hazlet

 Prepare, discuss, and present responses to assigned questions developed by faculty regarding laws governing pharmacy practice in the course of reviewing for the Multistate Pharmacy Jurisprudence Examination.
 Class meets for two consecutive Saturdays in February and March.
 Email and web access required.
 Credit/no-credit only.
 Open to fourth-year PharmD students; non-matriculated students by permission only.

-PHARM 549 Pharmacotherapeutics for Older Adults (4) Gray, Odegard
+PHARM 549 Pharmacotherapeutics for Older Adults (4) Murphy

 Applies pharmacologic knowledge to the assessment, individualized selection of therapy, and monitoring of treatment in older adults with multiple comorbidities; and age-related changes in pharmacokinetics and pharmacodynamics with emphasis on problem solving, using case examples.
-Prerequisite: PHARM 560; PHARM 561 or permission of instructor.
-Recommended: MEDCH 535.
+Prerequisite: either PHARM 561; PHARM 565 or permission of the School of Pharmacy; recommended: MEDCH 535.

 PHARM 550 Current Topics in Geriatric Pharmacotherapy (1) Gray

 Review primary medical literature to discuss contemporary issues related to geriatric pharmacotherapy.
 Credit/no-credit only.
 Prerequisite: PHARM 509 or permission of instructor.

 PHARM 558 Pharmacotherapeutics I - Pharmacotherapy with Non-prescription (OTC) Drugs (3) Ellsworth